 Salvah has always had an interest in computer science and decided to peruse this in her education because she finds dealing with ICTs very interesting and simple.

 She says it is her first time to hear about the International Day of the Girl in ICT however it is wonderful that a day like this is put aside to honor girls like her.
 Many girls would like to pursue such courses or be well vast with technologies but they lack gadgets and guidance which is a great challenge.

 The boys may be more in her class but they are not a threat because the more she gets to interact with them, the more her passion is built as she aims at challenging them in all class projects.

 Kenneth Niyibizi currently a first-year student at Kampala International University.

-“Let more ladies inspire the girls, they should be tech instructors in schools, science teachers and spearhead sensitization campaigns.
-This is the best way to inspire girls and build their passion in ICT”
+“Let more ladies inspire the girls, they should be tech instructors in schools, science teachers, and spearhead sensitization campaigns.
+This is the best way to inspire girls and build their passion for ICT”